 Ask The Dust is for anyone who thinks Farrell and Salma Hayek make a good pair and thinks dusty tales set during the Great Depression are the most romantic of all.

 Neil Jordan’s Ondine has all the markings of an Irish fairytale with Farrell as a fisherman who pulls a woman out of the sea in his net, leading his daughter to believe she’s a mythical selkie.
-After watching the chemistry he has on screen with Alicja Bachleda on screen it shouldn’t come as a surprise that she and Farrell had a son, Henry, together a year later.
+After watching the chemistry he has with Alicja Bachleda on-screen it shouldn’t come as a surprise that she and Farrell had a son, Henry, together a year later.

 And then there’s Winter’s Tale, which was deemed to be an unfilmable novel and those people were probably right.
 Nevertheless, it has some real romance to it and moments of pained brooding from Farrell.
 But it also has a flying horse, Russell Crowe as a demon and Will Smith in a cameo as the devil.
 I rest my case.